kildom/ohome-docs/ohome-bus.md

 * It sends information:
   * Packet number incremented from previous corrently received packet
   * When it wants to send next packet and how long it will be
-  * When is the closest scheduled packet
+  * When is the closest scheduled packet and how long
 * It may send information that rest of this time slot is given to a device with specific address.

 Receiving